jackW50/movie_cli/README.md

     $ cd movie_cli

-Then run the file by typing into console:
+Then run the program by typing into console:

     $ ./bin/run